adrianskelton/project3/README.md

 ## **Credits**

+Game Questions were taken from this website [follow link](https://wehavekids.com/education/Multiple-Choice-Quiz-How-well-do-you-know-animals-suitable-for-kids)

 ### **Code used and adapted**

 Some of the code for the functionality was adapted from here.
-Namely the quiz data function [link here](https://github.com/cornishcoder1/Food_of_Japan_Quiz/blob/main/run.py)
+Namely the quiz data function [follow link](https://github.com/cornishcoder1/Food_of_Japan_Quiz/blob/main/run.py)